Discovering the San Jose street art in Costa Rica.

 Native wildlife.

-The graffiti in San José, Costa Rica showcases the country's rich biodiversity and highlights the importance of preserving native wildlife in many spots in the city.
+The graffiti in San José, Costa Rica showcases the country's rich biodiversity, which is a big draw to the country, and highlights the importance of preserving native wildlife in many spots in the city.

 Many murals feature iconic animals that are synonymous with Costa Rica’s natural landscape, such as sloths, toucans, jaguars, and monkeys.